 Building on these key objectives, a total of 65 concrete individual objectives were defined for all target areas.
 You can download an overview of these objectives here: overview of the 65 objectives (only in German)

-Information about the fundamentals of the energy and climate objectives for the framework strategy:
+Information about the energy and climate objectives

 The Energy Center of Urban Innovation Vienna modelled the energy and greenhouse gas target paths for the different sectors (traffic, buildings, other energy consumption, etc.) as part of the development of the new Smart City Wien Framework Strategy and was in charge of reconciling of the later agreed upon targets.
 All assumptions and considerations as well as the databases available at the time of the calculation (2018 to the beginning of 2019) are shown transparently in the following documentation (only in German).
 The documentation is aimed at those who want to understand in detail the considerations that led to the definition of the goals of the new Smart City Wien Framework Strategy.